What is a Strategic Management Model?

 Threat of Substitutes:

-The threat of substitutes occurs when customers find alternative products or services that fulfill the same need.
-If a substitute offers a better price-to-performance ratio, customers may switch, reducing demand for the original product.
-The strength of this force depends on:
+The threat of substitutes is experienced in situations where the customers identify other products or services that satisfy the need.
+Customers can also switch to a substitute with a better price-to-performance ratio, which will reduce demand for the original product.
+This force is based on:

 - The relative price performance of substitutes